MazontheMoon/freeCodeCampDailyChallenge/README.md

 Given a string representing a time of the day in the 24-hour format of "HHMM", return the time in its equivalent 12-hour.
 The given input will always be a four-digit string in 24-hour time format, from "0000" to "2359". function to12(time) {...}

+### 14 - String Count

+Given two strings, determine how many times the second string appears in the first.Given two strings, determine how many times the second string appears in the first.
+- The pattern string can overlap in the first string.
+For example, "aaa" contains "aa" twice.
+The first two a's and the second two. function count(text, pattern) {...}